lucanioi/lansky/app/chatbot/README.md

       # the parameters declared with the `params` keyword in the operation class

       def month
-        # attribute accessor `message` is available in classes that inherit
+        # attribute reader `message` is available in classes that inherit
         # from BaseParams
         @month ||= extract_month(message)
       end